stblake/psf/README.md

 S(i,j) = \omega^{\sum_{k=1}^{N}floor(p_k(x,y)/d_k)},

 where \omega = e^(2 \pi \sqrt{-1}/n), p_k(x,y) are bivariate polyomials and d_k \elem Z_n.
-Per Ma, Ng "On non-existence of perfect and nearly perfect sequences", Int.
-J. Information and Coding Theory, Vol. 1, No. 1, 2009, n should not be prime.
+Per Ma, Ng "On non-existence of perfect and nearly perfect sequences", *Int.
+J. Information and Coding Theory, Vol. 1, No. 1, 2009*, n should not be prime.
 The polynomials, p_k(x,y), and denominators are randomly generated within user-specified constraints.

 The program requires you to specify the following: